Shobhit-pandey/book-borrow-service/README.md

 }
 TestCases -
 1. If book id is not present then return 404 Not Found.
-2. If book is booked by another user then return 400 Bad Request
+2. If book is issued by another user and user never booked this book in past then return 'return time' of book.
-3. If user is not issued given book then user can issue book
+3. If book is issued by another user and user also returned this book in past then return maximum of 'return time' by another user and unblock time of book to user.
-3. If book is available for current user then return blocked = False and current time
+4. If book is available and user never issued this book then return current time.
-4. if book is only unavailable for current user then return unblock time
+5. If book is avilable and user also issued this book in past then return unblock time of book or current time whichever is latest.
 ```